rezaabdullah/data_science_portfolio/disaster_response_pipeline/README.md

 2. Run the following command in the app's directory to run your web app.
         `python run.py`
 3. Go to http://0.0.0.0:3001/

+### Improvements
+The model is a RandomForest classifier and it takes about couple of hours to train the model.
+Furthermore, if the number of feature i.e. number of tress are more than 150, the training process out of memory.
+Since the problem is multiclass multioutput problem, **Multinomial Naive Bayes** classifier can significantly improve the model performance.

+### Required Libraries
+1. Pandas, Sciki-Learn
+2. NLTK
+3. SQLalchemy
+4. Pickle
+5. Flask, Plotly

+### Acknowledgement